DES MOINES, Iowa (AP) — Few states have changed politically with the head-snapping speed of Iowa.

 Since 2000, the number of Iowans with at least a college degree in urban and suburban areas grew by twice the rate of rural areas, according to U.S. Census data and an Iowa State University study.

 Since 2016 alone, registered Democrats in Dallas County have increased 15%, to Republicans’ 2%.
-Republicans still outnumber Democrats, but independent voters have leaped by 20% and now outnumber Republicans.
+Republicans still outnumber Democrats in the county, but independent voters have leaped by 20% and for the first time outnumber Republicans.

-Though Trump’s return to the ballot in 2020 shakes up the calculus, his approval in Iowa has remained around 45% or lower, typically problematic for an incumbent.
+Though Trump’s return to the ballot in 2020 shakes up the calculus, his approval in Iowa has remained around 45% or lower.
+A sub-50 rating is typically problematic for an incumbent.

 With no challenger and 10 months until the election, a lot can change.